This glossary of terms covers common phrases in PCB manufacturing. Some of these topics are covered further in our free DFM guide.

-Solder Mask or Solder resist: Coating to prevent solder being deposited on chosen areas of a board.
+Solder Mask or Solder Resist: Coating to prevent solder being deposited on chosen areas of a board.

-Solder Wick: A band of wire removes molten solder away from a solder joining or a solder bridge or just for desoldering.
+Solder Wick: A band of wire removes molten solder away from a solder joint or a solder bridge or just for desoldering.

 Test Point: A specific point in a circuit board used for specific testing for functional adjustment or quality test in the circuit-based device.

-Testing: A method for determining whether sub-assemblies, assemblies and/or a finished product conform to a set of parameter and functional specifications.
+Testing: A method for determining whether sub-assemblies, assemblies and/or a finished product conform to a set of parameters and functional specifications.
 Test types include: in-circuit, functional, system-level, reliability, environmental.